sysdiglabs/terraform-aws-secure-for-cloud/README.md

 - Cloudtrail / SNS / S3 / SQS
 - SSM Parameter for Sysdig API Token Storage
-- Sysdig Workload: ECS / AppRunner creation (EKS is pre-required, not created)
+- Sysdig Workload: ECS / AppRunner creation (K8s cluster is pre-required, not created)
   - each compute solution require a role to assume for execution
 - CodeBuild for on-demand image scanning
 - Sysdig role for [Compliance](./modules/services/cloud-bench)